 When to See a Podiatrist in New York

-If you have serious foot pain, schedule an appointment with a best in class, highest rated podiatry doctor in NYC Dr. Sophia Solomon.
-After evaluating your general health and looking for underlying causes for your foot pain, your doctor will examine the biomechanics of your body with special focus on the lower extremities.
-A good podiatrist in midtown NYC examines your body’s biomechanics, including your feet and the way you walk.
+If you have serious foot pain, schedule an appointment with a highest rated podiatry doctor in NYC, Dr. Sophia Solomon.
+After evaluating your general health and looking for the cause of your foot pain, your doctor will examine the biomechanics of your body with special focus on the lower extremities.
+A good podiatrist in midtown NYC will never prescribe a custom orthotic without a full biomechanical exam.

-Some good podiatry doctors also use advanced technology to map how your body works while you’re walking or running.
+Good podiatry doctors will perform a thorough gait (walking) evaluation as well as an examination of all joints in the sitting (off-weighbearing) position.
 Once this information is gathered, your podiatric doctor makes a 3D image of each foot.
 Using these images and measurements of your feet, a custom-fitted set of orthotics can be created then modified to correct your foot problems.

 Details About Orthotics

-Orthotics create better weight distribution, which takes pressure off any sore spots on your feet.
+Orthotics create optimal weight distribution, which takes pressure off any sore spots on your feet.
 Shoe inserts do provide some shock absorption, but that is not the main reason to use them.
-A podiatry doctor prescribes orthotics to improve your foot function so that you have less pain and possibly to prevent more serious problems in the years ahead.
+Orthotics goals also function to prevent more serious problems in the years ahead.

 - Try them on: Put them in your shoes and try them out.
 Walk around in them a bit and notice your comfort level.
 If they aren’t comfortable now, they’re not going to be after you break them in.

 - Bring all your shoes: If an insert doesn’t fit well, it does you no good.
 Bring all of the shoes you plan to wear the inserts in and make the choice that works best for all of them.
 The insert should fit the contours of your shoe.

 - Fit your purpose: You need a different type if you’re running a marathon versus if you stand at work all day.
 Make sure they match your needs.

 - Consider your health: If you’re diabetic or have circulation issues, an over-the-counter option may not be best for you.
 You have an increased risk of infection and foot ulcers, so your inserts should fit perfectly.